CONTRACT & CONDITIONS

 Missed Sessions & Cancellations

 It may be the case that sometimes you are unable to attend one of our sessions due to a planned or unexpected event.
 If such a case, please email and notify me as soon as possible so we can reschedule our session.
-If you simply fail to show up for a scheduled season, or do not cancel 72 hours in advance, please be aware that you will be required to pay the full fee for the missed session.
+If you simply fail to show up or do not cancel 72 hours in advance, please be aware that you will be required to pay the full fee for the missed session.
 The only exception being if you or a family member/close friend have an emergency and it is impossible for you to notify me.

 If I need to contact you, I will normally do so by email.
 If for any reason I need to speak to you personally over the phone, so to preserve the confidentiality of our sessions, I will never leave a message or speak to someone else who answers your phone (e.g. a partner, friend or colleague).